 The groundwater and raw surface water that enters our system isn't ready yet to drink.
-To make it safe for drinking, we must filter the surface water, disinfect and test it to confirm that it's ready for your family.
+To make it safe for drinking, we must filter, disinfect and test it to confirm that it's ready for you.

-To accomplish that process for millions of gallons of water every day, we use a variety of high-tech systems, including treatment plants that can filter at microscopic levels, remove and neutralize any contaminants, and pump heavy water up and to the network of pipes that reaches your home.
+To accomplish that process for millions of gallons of water every day, we use a variety of state-of-the-art systems – including treatment plants that can filter at microscopic levels, remove and neutralize any contaminants, and pump water up to the pipes that reach your home.

 Depending on the plant, we use different technologies to filter surface water.
-Our Anthem plant uses a high-tech membrane system that filters water through thousands of membrane filters — they look like pieces of spaghetti.
+Our Anthem plant uses an innovative system that forces water through thousands of membrane filters.
 Water molecules are large enough to pass through the membrane, but contaminants cannot.

-Throughout the process, and after we've finished treatment, we test and monitor the water to ensure it meets all state and EPA water quality standards.
+We then move the water on for disinfection.
+Typically, we use sodium hypochlorite, an industry standard, for this step.
+Throughout the process, and after we've finished treatment, we test and monitor your water to ensure it meets all state and EPA water quality standards.